2i2c-org/infrastructure/docs/sre-guide/node-scale-up/azure.md

 1. Click on the cluster name, then go to `Settings` and select the `Node pools` option

-1. Click on the appropriate nodepool that you would like to scale up
+1. Click on the appropriate node pool that you would like to scale up

 1. Then select the `Scale node pool` option from the top of the page

 1. A new window should pop up that looks like this

     ```{figure} ../../images/azure-scale-node-pool-window.png
-    Scale nodepool
+    Scale node pool
     ```

-1. If the `Autoscale` option is selected like in the screenshot above (the default, recommended option), then in order to scale up the nodepool to an exact number of nodes, temporarily deactivate the autoscaler, by selecting the `Manual` option, introduce the desired number of nodes then click `Apply`.
+1. If the `Autoscale` option is selected like in the screenshot above (the default, recommended option), then in order to scale up the node pool to an exact number of nodes, temporarily deactivate the autoscaler, by selecting the `Manual` option, introduce the desired number of nodes then click `Apply`.

 1. After the Apply succeded, you should see the new nodes coming up.